convisoappsec/conviso-docs/docs/integrations/jira.md

 Jira's integration with Conviso Platform will benefit issue control management and vulnerability consolidation.
 With the integration performed, the customer can orchestrate vulnerability to Jira.

-The Conviso Platform communication with Jira is bidirectional, that is, if a user adds comments in the Jira discussion field, the added message will automatically appear on the vulnerability's Security Champions tab.
+The Conviso Platform uses two-way communication with Jira, that is, if a user adds comments in the Jira discussion field, the added message will automatically appear on the vulnerability's Security Champions tab.
 This allows a Conviso technician to interact with the development team that is doing corrections.

 ## Requirements